 By: Shelby Steuart

-Research examining the factors that lead to doctors prescribing more opioids than necessary is incredibly important as the nation grapples with the worst opioid epidemic in American history.
-Learning about what motivates doctors to prescribe more opioids could potentially lead to policy that helps address overprescription.
+As the nation grapples with the worst opioid epidemic in American history, research like this becomes increasingly important.
+Examining the factors that motivate doctors to prescribe more opioids could potentially lead to policy change that reduces opioid addiction.